sheready/sheready/README.md

 - 👋 Hi, I’m @sheready or Stella Waithera
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning data structures and algorithms,django and django rest framework to learn how to take my web projects to another level.
+- 🌱 I’m currently learning data structures and algorithms,django,react and djangorest ramework to learn how to take my web projects to another level.I am also pursuing data science.
 - 💞️ I’m looking to collaborate to opensource projects.
 - 📫 How to reach me via email csstlw@gmail.com